 A dark, curly-haired girl by the refreshments table stands up on a chair, galleons in both hands.
 "Seven galleons!"

-He sputters some more before two girls take him by the arm, squabbling loudly over who would get which limbs if they pooled their money.
+Two girls take him by the arm, squabbling loudly over who would get which limbs if they pooled their money.
 I swivel on my heel, grinning as the scuffle of purses and bank notes overtake the room.

 "Do I hear ten galleons?"
 Watch and learn from an expert, Potter.